 The Audit Committee assists the Board in ensuring that the Company’s financial reports are prepared in accordance with International Financial Reporting Standards (IFRS), the Swedish Annual Accounts Act and accounting practices applicable to a company incorporated in Sweden and listed on Nasdaq Stockholm.
 The Audit Committee supervises the Company’s financial reporting and gives recommendations and proposals to ensure the reliability of the reporting.
 The Committee also supervises the efficiency of the Company’s financial internal controls, internal audit and risk management in relation to the financial reporting and provides support to the Board in the decision making processes regarding such matters.
 The Committee monitors the audit of the Company’s financial reports and also reports thereon to the Board.
 In addition, the Committee is empowered by the Committee’s terms of reference to make decisions on certain issues delegated to it, such as review and approval of the Company’s first and third quarter reports on behalf of the Board.
 The Audit Committee also regularly liaises with the Group’s statutory auditor as part of the annual audit process and reviews the audit fees and the auditor’s independence and impartiality.
 The Audit Committee further assists the Company’s Nomination Committee in the preparation of proposals for the election of the statutory auditor at the AGM.

-The members of the Audit Committee are C. Ashley Heppenstall, Chair of the Committee, Jakob Thomasen and Aksel Azrac.
+The members of the Audit Committee are Peggy Bruzelius, Chair of the Committee, Jakob Thomasen and Mike Nicholson.